 Getting rid of fleas has been a battle of the age.
 Outlined above are some of the best options you will ever find, and they all do a great job at getting rid of those blood-sucking pests.

-But, the best overall is the Presto K9 Advantix II Flea and Tick Prevention.
+But, the best overall is the K9 Advantix II Flea and Tick Prevention for Large Dogs.

 It is easy to use and generally goes gentle on your dog’s coat.
 It contains active ingredients popular for its anti-flea properties and action.

 It might not be an all-natural treatment, but there are little to no side effects.
 What more could you want from a dog flea treatment.